-On September 25, 2012, in a private placement pursuant to a note purchase agreement, we issued our affiliate Dr. Yvonne Paterson a convertible promissory note in the aggregate principal amount of \$100,000, for a purchase price of \$100,000.
-The Paterson Note bears interest at a rate of 12%, compounded annually.
+On September 25, 2012, in a private placement pursuant to a note purchase agreement, we issued our affiliate Dr. Yvonne Paterson a convertible promissory note in the aggregate principal amount of \$100,000 for a purchase price of \$100,000.
+The Paterson Note bears interest at a rate of 12% per annum, compounding annually.
 The Paterson Note is convertible into shares of our common stock at a conversion price equal to the arithmetic average of the five lowest closing trading prices for the common stock during the 10 trading day period ending on the latest complete trading day prior to the applicable conversion date.
 The Paterson Note matures one month from its issuance date.
-Additionally, Dr. Paterson will receive a warrant to purchase such number of shares of our common stock issuable upon conversion of the Patterson Note at an exercise price equal to the conversion price then in effect.
+Additionally, Dr. Paterson will receive a warrant to purchase such number of shares of our common stock equal to 50% of such number of shares of our common stock issuable upon conversion of the Patterson Note at an exercise price equal to the conversion price then in effect.
 These warrants have not yet been issued.
 The Paterson Warrant may be exercised on a cashless basis under certain circumstances.
-The Paterson Note and the Patterson Warrant each include a limitation on conversion or exercise, as applicable, which provides that at no time will Dr. Paterson be entitled to convert any portion of the Paterson Note or Paterson Warrant to the extent that after such conversion or exercise, as applicable, Dr. Paterson (together with her affiliates) would beneficially own more than 4.99% of the outstanding shares of the common stock as of such date.
+The Paterson Note and the Paterson Warrant each include a limitation on conversion or exercise, as applicable, which provides that at no time will Dr. Paterson be entitled to convert any portion of the Paterson Note or Paterson Warrant to the extent that after such conversion or exercise, as applicable,

+Dr. Paterson (together with her affiliates) would beneficially own more than 4.99% of the outstanding shares of the common stock as of such date.
+On December 7, 2012, Dr. Paterson agreed to extend the maturity date of the Paterson Note to December 31, 2012.

-On September 27, 2012, in a private placement pursuant to a note purchase agreement, we issued our employee Christine French a convertible promissory note in the aggregate principal amount of \$25,000, for a purchase price of \$25,000.
-The French Note bears interest at a rate of 12%, compounded annually.
+On September 27, 2012, in a private placement pursuant to a note purchase agreement, we issued our employee Christine French a convertible promissory note in the aggregate principal amount of \$25,000 for a purchase price of \$25,000.
+The French Note bears interest at a rate of 12% per annum, compounding annually.
 The French Note is convertible into shares of our common stock at a conversion price equal to the arithmetic average of the five lowest closing trading prices for the common stock during the 10 trading day period ending on the latest complete trading day prior to the applicable conversion date.
 The French Note matures one month from its issuance date.
-Additionally, Ms. French will receive a warrant to purchase such number of shares of our common stock issuable upon conversion of the French Note at an exercise price equal to the conversion price then in effect.
+Additionally, Ms. French will receive a warrant to purchase such number of shares of our common stock equal to 50% of such number of shares of our common stock issuable upon conversion of the French Note at an exercise price equal to the conversion price then in effect.
 These warrants have not yet been issued.
 The French Warrant may be exercised on a cashless basis under certain circumstances.
 The French Note and the French Warrant each include a limitation on conversion or exercise, as applicable, which provides that at no time will Ms. French be entitled to convert any portion of the French Note or French Warrant to the extent that after such conversion or exercise, as applicable, Ms. French (together with her affiliates) would beneficially own more than 4.99% of the outstanding shares of the common stock as of such date.
+On December 7, 2012, Ms. French agreed to extend the maturity date of the French Note to December 31, 2012.